-The lodge possesses 60 horses and offers a superb game viewing experience from horseback catering for both experienced riders and novice riders as well as children.
+The lodge possesses 60 horses and offers a superb wildlife viewing experience from horseback catering for both experienced riders and novice riders as well as children.

-This Lodge offers the opportunity for some of the most exceptional game viewing in the African bush - from horseback.
+This Lodge offers the opportunity for some of the most exceptional wildlife viewing in the African bush - from horseback.
 Guests are invited to canter along open sandy tracks or traverse high ridges with spectacular vistas.
 The pace can be as fast or relaxed as the riders would like.
 Often the rider gets so close to the game that the experience remains unforgettable.

 The horses are fit, reliable and responsive, providing a choice for both the professional rider and the absolute beginner.
 Each ride is led by two qualified guides, and the emphasis is on safety at all times.
 The enthusiastic rider may wish to ride twice daily and turn their stay into a luxury riding safari.
 Families or couples, where some ride and others don't, can enjoy separate activities.